Middle Georgia Regional Airport: History of commercial service

 Commercial airlines historically serving the airport included Delta Air Lines and Eastern Airlines, both beginning in the 1940s using Douglas DC-3 aircraft.
 Both carriers later upgraded with Convair 440 aircraft and during the 1970s decade both carriers operated McDonnell Douglas DC-9 jets from Macon on flights to Atlanta.
 Eastern ended their service in 1979 and Delta transferred their service to Atlantic Southeast Airlines operating as Delta Connection in the mid-1980s.
 Eastern Express operated by Metro Airlines on behalf of Eastern Airlines brought back a return of Eastern service in late 1986.
 Both carriers provided service to Atlanta using a variety of commuter prop aircraft.
 In 1988 Piedmont Commuter operated by CCAir began service to Charlotte using Jetstream 31 prop aircraft.
 In 1989 Piedmont Airlines was merged into USAir at which time Piedmont Commuter became USAir Express.
 Eastern Airlines went out of business in early 1991 discontinuing its Eastern Express service while USAir Express discontinued service at nearly the same time.
 Delta Connection, operated by ASA, continued service until October 1, 2007.
 In the latter years, the service averaged around 20,000 passengers per year.
 In 2008, GeorgiaSkies began serving Macon with flights to Atlanta under an Essential Air Service contract.
 GeorgiaSkies flew single engine Cessna 208 Caravan aircraft.
 GeorgiaSkies' Macon service saw 3,000 passengers in its first year, but by 2011, it saw just under 2,000 passengers, averaging 3 per day.
 In 2013 Silver Airways took over with flights to Atlanta and Orlando but soon discontinued service in late 2014.
 The Macon airport then saw no commercial air service for nearly three years.

 On August 12, 2017, Contour Airlines began offering daily flights to and from Baltimore/Washington International Airport using 30-passenger ERJ-135 aircraft under an Alternative Essential Air Service contract. resulting in a substantial recovery in passenger numbers from the GeorgiaSkies and Silver days.
 Contour also briefly offered flights to and from Tampa between December 2018 and February 2019, with less success than its Baltimore route.
 In addition to these scheduled flights, a number of irregular casino charters have been offered in recent years.
 On May 1, 2025, Contour switched its destination from Baltimore to Dulles International Airport citing more options for connecting destinations through the airline's connection agreement with United Airlines.
 In July 2025, Spirit Airlines announced that it would begin service from Macon to Fort Lauderdale–Hollywood International Airport beginning in mid-October; however, as the airline declared bankruptcy for a second time in 2025 in early September, it announced that it would cancel service from 12 cities and no longer planned to begin service from Macon.
+Following Spirit Airlines' decision not to proceed with its planned service between Macon and Fort Lauderdale–Hollywood International Airport, Contour Airlines subsequently launched service between the two cities on June 9, 2026 using 30-passenger ERJ-135 aircraft.